 The trick to getting a majorly flavorful broth is…wait for it…dried mushrooms.
 As you let them rehydrate in hot water, they infuse the liquid with the most glorious salty, umami flavor.
 If you’ve made my vegetable bolognese or mushroom bourguignon then you know what I’m talking about.
 It’s liquid gold.

+Keep in mind that the ramen noodles typically don’t hold up well in the broth for leftovers.
+Trust me, I tried it and they were a mushy mess.
 The solution to that is to keep the cooked ramen separate and add it to the warm broth when you’re ready to eat.
 So you have to use an extra storage container but it’s worth it to avoid mushy ramen!

 Easy Mushroom Ramen